-The program includes courses in food chemistry, food analysis, food microbiology, food processing, food engineering, meat science, nutrition science and cereal technology, in addition to basic courses in mathematics, the sciences, humanities and social sciences.
+The program includes courses in food chemistry, food analysis, food microbiology, food fermentation, food processing, food engineering, meat science, nutrition science and cereal technology, in addition to basic courses in mathematics, the sciences, humanities and social sciences.
 Most of the applied courses in food science are taken after the basic courses have laid the groundwork for the student.

 The program allows flexibility in selecting suitable electives to direct one’s career goal.
 Areas of emphasis include food safety, microbiology, sciences, business and management, engineering, nutrition and processing.

 The curriculum for food science is approved by the Institute of Food Technologists (IFT).
 The four-year undergraduate program leads to a Bachelor of Science degree in food science.
 The program enables graduates to recognize, critically analyze and solve problems realistically in both industrial and academic environments.
 It provides the opportunity to gain industrial experience during undergraduate study by means of industry internships.